Rich, Roxanna 1957-2021 Elwood, Kan.

-Roxy was preceded in death by father, Robert H. Deatherage; son, Joshua Rich on May 3, 2021; sister, Barbara Jean Marker; and her grandson, Caden Blanton.
+Roxy was preceded in death by her father, Robert H. Deatherage; son, Joshua Rich on May 3, 2021; and her grandson, Caden Blanton.

 Online condolence and obituary at www.ruppfuneral.com.
 As published in the St. Joseph News-Press.